Marco Raffine Colored Pencils

 Overall Ranking – 4/5

 Marco Raffine colored pencils try to tackle the budget-priced tier of colored pencils and manage to do a very good job of it.
 The leads are noticeably harder than their other lines and most colored pencils in general but are still workable.
-Color output is better than you would expect for this price tier so, while you won’t get the powerful and creamy like texture of some models, you can enjoy a versatile set that really excels in detailed areas.
+Color output is better than you would expect for this price tier so, while you won’t get the powerful and creamy texture of some other pencil models, you can enjoy a versatile set that really excels in detailed areas.
 For those on a tight budget, we definitely recommend considering trying these out.